 Autofluorescence is a phenomenon which does not occur below about 270 nm for the vast majority of materials, independent of excitation wavelength.
 Raman, on the other hand, is dependent on excitation wavelength and when excitation occurs below 250 nm, there exists a spectral region within which to observe over 3000 cm-1 of Raman shifted emissions without obscuration or interference from fluorescence.

-The DUV Raman/PL 200 provides most of the benefits capability of deep UV Raman and fluorescence systems costing 5 times more and drawing 10kW or more.
+The DUV Raman PL 200 provides most of the benefits capability of deep UV Raman and fluorescence systems costing 5 times more and drawing 10kW or more.
 Raman resolution is 10 to 25 cm-1 depending on configuration.
 Fluorescence resolution is 0.6 nm.
 Check out our Spectra Library page for more examples of fluorescence spectra and Raman spectra taken with the DUV Raman PL 200.